This guide explains how you can manage your website using its built-in content management system (CMS).

 This will open your computer’s file finder, where you can select any image you’d like.

-Note: Sometimes, certain visual styles will automatically apply to the image you upload, so don’t be surprised if your image suddenly changes size, acquires a colored border or shadow, etc.
+Note: Sometimes, certain visual styles will automatically apply to the image you upload, so don’t be surprised if your image suddenly changes size, acquires a coloured border or shadow, etc.

 Sometimes you'll want to delete, archive, or publish several items all at the same time.
 In those moments, you can click the Select... button to change the status of multiple items, just like in Gmail.
 This can be especially handy if you want to publish multiple connected connected pieces (such as a series of articles) all at once.